-Focusing on a customer oriented strategy equals putting the customer in the center of all you goals and strategies.
-Basically this strategy focuses on the customer needs and their satisfaction.
-For getting a better overview of them, the simplest step is to pay attention and to evaluate your competitor’s offer in contrast with your customer needs and identify which of those needs are not met by your opponents.
+Focusing on a customer-oriented strategy equals putting the customer at the center of all your goals and strategies.
+Basically, this strategy focuses on the customer needs and their satisfaction.
+For getting a better overview of them, the simplest step is to pay attention and evaluate your competitor’s offer in contrast with your customer needs and identify which of those needs are not met by your opponents.

-The main ingredient in the customer oriented marketing consists in research of your customer’s needs.
-The research can involve focus group discussions, surveys, interviews, feedbacks, etc. Investing in the research of the customer behavior, considered a prior step before proceeding to product development, involves high costs, and this can be one of the main disadvantages.
+The main ingredient in customer-oriented marketing consists of research of your customer’s needs.
+The research can involve focus group discussions, surveys, interviews, feedback, etc. Investing in the research of customer behavior, considered a prior step before proceeding to product development, involves high costs, and this can be one of the main disadvantages.

-As mentioned earlier, research of your customer experience is one important ingredient of the customer oriented marketing strategy.
-Another ingredient having the same level of importance for the success of the strategy are the employees, who can be described as the main point of interaction between your company and your targeted customers.
+As mentioned earlier, researching your customer experience is one important ingredient of the customer-oriented marketing strategy.
+Another ingredient having the same level of importance for the success of the strategy is the employees, who can be described as the main point of interaction between your company and your targeted customers.

-I believe that the advantages of applying the customer centric marketing strategy are quite obvious in terms of long term profitability as well as facility in defining the role of the employees in achieving a common goal of satisfying customer needs, but we should not underestimate its disadvantages, besides the high costs of market research which might lower the profit margins.
+I believe that the advantages of applying the customer-centric marketing strategy are quite obvious in terms of long-term profitability as well as facility in defining the role of the employees in achieving a common goal of satisfying customer needs, but we should not underestimate its disadvantages, the high costs of market research which might lower the profit margins.

-The strategy generally works for big companies as they are the one with the necessary resources for investing in research and diminishing the risks of underestimating the market and the customers.
+The strategy generally works for big companies as they are the ones with the necessary resources for investing in research and diminishing the risks of underestimating the market and the customers.

-Risk of underestimating your customers can also be a great drawback as managers have to keep in mind the fast peace with which people change their buying behaviors and needs .
-With more and more highly informed customers, customer oriented companies need to be flexible when employing the strategy, remaining consistently able to up-date it.
+The risk of underestimating your customers can also be a great drawback as managers have to keep in mind the fast pace with which people change their buying behaviors and needs.
+With more and more highly informed customers, customer-oriented companies need to be flexible when employing the strategy, remaining consistently able to update it.

 In order to conclude we are going to mention two companies which have succeeded in applying the strategy.
-One of them is the car manufacturer, AUDI, which in 2008 has been named the best market oriented company in the history of the automotive industry.
-Finally, the second example consists in the well-known airline company, the Scandinavian Airlines System (SAS), which has become a major market player in the industry by learning to listen their customer needs (using a customer service team) through a concept, they call “moments of truth”.
+One of them is the car manufacturer, AUDI, which in 2008 has been named the best market-oriented company in the history of the automotive industry.
+Finally, the second example consists of the well-known airline company, the Scandinavian Airlines System (SAS), which has become a major market player in the industry by learning to listen to their customers needs (using a customer service team) through a concept, they call “moments of truth”.